ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

   - it can't give incorrect results, because that can affect verification or wallets
   - it can return an error
   - it can only return an `Option` if the caller handles it correctly
+- full syncs and upgrades must write the same format
+  - the same write method should be called from both the full sync and upgrade code, this helps prevent data inconsistencies
-- multiple upgrades must produce a valid state format
+- repeated upgrades must produce a valid state format
   - if Zebra is restarted, the format upgrade will run multiple times
   - if an older Zebra version opens the state, data can be written in an older format
 - the format must be valid before and after each database transaction or API call, because an upgrade can be cancelled at any time
   - multi-column family changes should made in database transactions
-  - if you are building new column family, disable state queries, then enable them once it's done
+  - if you are building new column family:
+    - disable state queries, then enable them once it's done, or
+    - do the upgrade in an order that produces correct results (for example, some data is valid from genesis forward, and some from the tip backward)
   - if each database API call produces a valid format, transactions aren't needed

-If there is an upgrade failure, it can panic and tell the user to delete their cached state and re-launch Zebra.
+If there is an upgrade failure, panic and tell the user to delete their cached state and re-launch Zebra.

-### Performance Constraints
+#### Performance Constraints
+[performance]: #performance

 Some column family access patterns can lead to very poor performance.